On this page:

 By default, all the files in a content root folder are involved in indexing, searching, parsing, code completion, etc. To change this status, folders within a content root can be assigned to the following categories:

-- Resource Root.
-By assigning a folder to this category you tell WebStorm that files in it and in its subfolders can be referenced relative to this folder instead of specifying full paths to them.
-These folders are marked with the icon .
+These roots are intended for resource files in your application (images, style sheets. etc.) By assigning a folder to this category, you tell WebStorm that files in it and in its subfolders can be referenced relative to this folder instead of specifying full paths to them.